-All other national alert issuing organisation are currently working towards National Patient Safety Alert accreditation, it is expected this will be completed by Autumn 2020.
+All other national alert issuing organisation are currently working towards National Patient Safety Alert accreditation.
 During this time there will be a period of dual running with some organisations issuing National Patient Safety Alerts while others continue to issue using existing types of alerts, messages and other communications via the Central Alerting System – all must be actioned by providers accordingly.

 News and updates

 Please use the link below to share your views on the new National Patient Safety Alerts:

 Summary criteria for the management and creation of National Patient Safety Alerts